Cedric Mullins robs homer in 9th, hits 2-run shot in 10th; AL-best Orioles beat Mariners 5-3

 Mullins, who entered in the sixth as a defensive replacement, leaped and reached over the wall in center field to snag France’s deep drive off Mike Baumann.
 Mullins fell face-first to the warning track with the ball in his glove and pumped his fist as he jumped to his feet.

+Mullins said it was among the best defensive plays of his career.

+“I’d say the moment, for sure, ranks in top three.
+Might be number one, I’d have to go back and look through the archive,” Mullins said with a smile.
+“But just a fun game all around for us.”

-Two pitches later, Dominic Canzone hit a 96 mph fastball from Baumann 402 feet to right and flipped his bat as he admired the homer that tied the game at 3-all.
+Two pitches after Mullins’ catch, Dominic Canzone hit a 96 mph fastball from Baumann 402 feet to right and flipped his bat as he admired the homer that tied the game at 3-all.

 Mullins had been 0-for-9 since his return from the injured list when he came up with one out in the 10th.
 He hit a long drive just outside the right-field foul pole on a 2-1 pitch from Trent Thornton (0-1) and then, two pitches later, sent a drive over the wall in right to score automatic runner Gunnar Henderson.